GitExplorer001/store_locator/README.md

 ## 📜 License

-This plugin is licensed under the Custom Open Source License.
+This plugin is licensed under the Custom MIT-Based License.
 You are free to use or integrate it commercially, provided:

 - You do not sell it or derivative works.
 - You do not distribute modified or unmodified versions without this license.